 If you send us a message through our email address or through the Contact Us form on our website, your confidentiality and privacy will be respected.
-This means, we will not share your email address, name, or the content of the message with anyone outside of the research team unless there is a risk of harm to you or someone else, in which case we will share the information that we have with the relevant authorities.
+This means, we will not share your email address, name, or the content of the message with anyone outside of the research team unless there is a threat of harm to you or someone else, in which case we will share the information that we have with the relevant authorities.
 We will keep emails to process them and retain them until the close of the project.
-Any enquiry or information that is emailed to the project will not be used for the purpose of research or data collection, unless you provide explicit consent for us to do so.
+Any inquiry or information that is emailed to the project will not be used for the purpose of research or data collection, unless you provide explicit consent for us to do so.

 What Are Cookies?

 Cookies are text files placed on your computer to collect standard Internet log information and visitor behaviour information.
 Websites may collect information from you automatically through cookies or similar technology.